trimstray/nginx-admins-handbook/doc/RULES.md

 #### :beginner: Hide Nginx server signature

 ###### Rationale

+  > The `Server` response-header field contains information about the software used by the origin server to handle the request.
+This string is used by places like Alexa and Netcraft to collect statistics about how many and of what type of web server are live on the Internet.

   > One of the easiest first steps to undertake, is to prevent the web server from showing its used software via the server header.
 Certainly, there are several reasons why you would like to change the server header.
 It could be security, it could be redundant systems, load balancers etc.